Skip to main content

 3. Take Rybelsus as directed

 Another sure way to avoid side effects is to simply follow the directions when taking doses of Rybelsus.
-On the day a dose is taken, take it on an empty stomach when first waking up.
+Take it on an empty stomach when first waking up.
 Do not eat anything or take any other medications for 30 minutes.
-Swallow the tablet whole and do not crush or chew the dose.
+Swallow the tablet whole, making sure not to crush or chew it.
 Do not take it with more than four ounces of water.

 4. Do not take a missed dose